 Emotional health is just as important as physical health when living with HIV, which is why PWA offers social programming.
 PWA helps create opportunities to attend social outings, such as its Holiday Show and Community Summer Picnic, or even get a haircut.
 Reduced isolation, increased social support, ongoing learning and improved self-esteem are all social determinants that play an important role in staying healthy.
 If you have any questions about these programs, contact our Therapeutic Care Coordinator.

 Every Tuesday, professionally trained hairstylists provide free haircuts at the PWA offices.
-Visit the Calendar of Events for times.

 PWA Summer Picnic